 Just like getting your first menstrual period during puberty indicates the beginning of fertility, menopause signifies the end of a woman’s ability to conceive.
 Your body undergoes a great deal of change during the process of menopause.
-These changes are linked to a drop in the ovaries’ production of the hormones estrogen and progesterone.
+These changes are linked to a drop in woman's production of the hormones estrogen and progesterone by the ovaries.

-Unsurprisingly, a significant change like menopause can come with a lot of questions—such as, “How long does menopause last?”
+Unsurprisingly, a significant change like menopause (and its hormonal shifts) can come with a lot of questions—such as, “How long is menopause?”

 Keep reading if that question is on your mind, because here we’ll take a look at different life stages connected with menopause and their time frames.

 Check hormone levels that may indicate menopause is approaching with the Everlywell at-home Perimenopause Test, or test hormones that can play a role in postmenopause symptoms with the at-home Postmenopause Test.